doc4d/4D-NetKit/README.md

 #### Description

-`Google.Calendar.getCalendarList()` retrieves a list of calendars that the authenticated user can access.
+`Google.Calendar.getCalendars()` retrieves a list of calendars that the authenticated user can access.
 The passed filtering and paging options in `param` are returned in the `result` object.

 In *param*, you can pass the following optional properties: